 This is 6ft (1.8m) steel mold with 3 dividing steel planks.
-Both ends have steel cap–and it's all in one piece.
+Both ends have steel caps and it's all in one piece.

 Using this mold to make the post, first they lay a layer of newspapers down on the ground.
 Then, place the rebar on, put the mold on & pour the concrete in.

 After 15-20 mins when the surface of the posts dries, they'll lift the mold up and create another batch.
 They lay another layer of newspaper on the just-cured stack, put the rebar in, place the mold in again & pour concrete.

 Layer by layer, a stack of concrete poles is made.
 It looks something like this:

 The builders put newspapers as liners on the post ends for easy release.
 No oil or releasing agents is used.
-The weight of the newer posts can help compact down the older ones, bursting out any air bubbles inside; thus making the concrete posts strong from inside out.
+The weight of the newer posts can help compact the older ones down, bursting out any air bubbles inside; thus making the concrete posts strong from the inside out.